Skip to main content

 Filtering during testing

-Use Filter conversations to narrow your view.
+Use Filter to narrow your view.
 Common Level 1 filters:

 • Environment = Sandbox